Is it a better time to rent or buy a home?

 "Our analysis shows that if not for higher mortgage rates, the rent versus first-time buying gap would have shrunk in the first half of this year, as rents grew more quickly than starter home prices," Danielle Hale, Realtor.com's chief economist, said in a statement.

 Large coastal cities with more higher-paid jobs are the priciest places to own a home, relative to renting.
-San Francisco, San Jose, New York and Los Angeles have the biggest price premiums for owning a home — a trend that's held true for the last four years, according to Realtor.com.
+New York, Los Angeles, San Francisco and San Jose, California, have the biggest price premiums for owning a home — a trend that's held true for the last four years, according to Realtor.com.

 In the San Francisco-Oakland metro area, a first-time homebuyer would pay an average of $2,500 more a month than they would to rent, the analysis found.
 The monthly premium to own is $2,175 in San Jose, $2,092 in New York and $1,846 in Los Angeles, where as recently as a year ago the costs of owning and renting were roughly equal.